 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Associated QoS Flow: as defined in TS 23.247 [xx].

+Associated QoS flow information: Information encompassing: QoS flow QoS parameters for associated QoS flows and mapping information between mapped (unicast) QoS flows and associated QoS flows.
+The respective information is included in a way that non-supporting RAN nodes would not establish respective RAN resources irrespective the multicast session state.

 Conditional Handover: as defined in TS 38.300 [2].

 Conditional PSCell Change: as defined in TS 37.340 [12].